bahrus/trans-render/README.md

 ## Loosely Coupled Template Merging [TODO]

 The markup above assumes the developer can, and wants to, dictate what the markup should look like.
 But in some cases, the markup should be loosely coupled from the need to insert a template.
 For example, maybe we want the markup to specialize in what is needed for the light children of a component, but we need to transform that markup into something that makes sense inside the ShadowDOM of a component, when using something like [slot-bot](https://github.com/bahrus/slot-bot).

+Maybe the core HTML markup comes from a third party source, but we want to insert some custom content into that stream.

 How can we do this declaratively?

-Instead of having a RHS of a string, what if we define a declarative postMatch processor that contain a template?
+Instead of having a RHS of type string, what if we define a declarative postMatch processor that acts when it sees a template on the RHS?

 We could have a rule for this, if the RHS is a template: